WordPress

 Email Template to Complain to WordPress

-Subject: Formal Complaint: Unresolved Issue with Site [[Your Website URL]] - Account [[Your Username/Account ID]]
+Subject: Urgent: Unresolved Issue with Website [[Your Website URL]] - Account [[Your Username/Account #]]

 To Whom It May Concern,

-Please be aware that if this isn't resolved within 72 hours, my next step will be to file a formal complaint with the Better Business Bureau.
+Please be aware that if this isn't resolved within the next 48 hours, my next step will be to file a formal complaint with the Better Business Bureau and dispute the charge with my bank.

 Thank you for your prompt attention to this matter.